macumbista/vectorsynthesis/README.md

 —-SCAN PROCESSING (requires GEM external library!)

-	[VS-scanprocessor] : scan a camera input, image, or video with an input raster or other vectors
+	[VS-scanprocessor] : scan a camera input, image, or video with a raster or other vectors

 —-ILDA LASER DISPLAY OUTPUT